shubhtr/interview-questions/NodeJS-2.md

 https://www.geeksforgeeks.org/what-are-the-differences-between-http-module-and-express-js-module/

-## What the differences between Javascript and Typescript?
+## What are the differences between Javascript and Typescript?

 #### (1) Static Typing